kongaskristjan/fire-hpp/README.md

-## Why Fire for C++?
+# Fire for C++

-Fire for C++ is a super-clean library for creating command line interfaces.
+Fire for C++ is a library for generating command line interfaces from function signatures.
 Here's a complete example of adding two numbers with a CLI:
  ```
 #include <iostream>
 #include <fire.hpp>

-int fire_main(int x = fire::arg("x"), int y = fire::arg("y")) { // Define, parse and convert arguments
+int fire_main(int x = fire::arg("x"), int y = fire::arg("y")) {
-    std::cout << x + y << std::endl;  // Use x and y, they're ints.
+    std::cout << x + y << std::endl;
     return 0;
 }

 FIRE(fire_main)
 ```

-Usage:
+That's it.
+Usage is as follows:

 ```
 $ ./add -x=1 -y=2
 3
 ```

-Also,
+As you likely expect,
 * a meaningful help message is generated if prompted with `--help`, stating required arguments and their types.
 * an error message is displayed for incorrect usage.

-In addition to what was shown above, this library supports
-* integer, floating-point and string parameters, with automatic conversions
-* optional parameters
-* positional parameters and unlimited number of parameters (through std::vector)
+## What's covered?

+All the standard stuff, like
 * flags
+* named and positional parameters
+* required and optional parameters
+* conversions to integer, floating-point, `std::string` and `std::vector`
 * parameter descriptions
 * typical constructs, such as expanding `-abc <=> -a -b -c` and `-x=1 <=> -x 1`

 In addition, this library
 * comes with thorough testing
-* ~~is cross-platform, works with Linux, Windows and Mac OS~~
+* ~~works with Linux, Windows and Mac OS~~
-* is single header
+* is a single header
-* ~~comes under Boost licence, meaning you can copy `fire.hpp` to any project without further disclaimers, no strings attached.
-Simply don't touch the licence.~~
+* ~~comes under very permissive Boost licence~~

+## What's not covered yet?

+I've mostly been doing dealing with adding all the functionality and ensuring it's reliability, but skimped on user messages.
+Most pressing issues:

+* I currently only test whether error messages are displayed at all, but not the exact message.
+Because of that, the messages are sometimes misleading or don't contain enough information to solve the problem.
+* Help message could separate different classes of parameters.
+Also, the way positional arguments are displayed is clearly unoptimal.
+* No program description.
+* `program_name --version` will make the fire module complain and immediately exit, if there's a required argument.
+This way there's no chance to show version info.
+Note however that `program_name --help` works, so it's not too complicated to port the same logic to user defined flags.

+Understandably, these are big issues, given that we are talking about a CLI library.
+However, none of them seem like road-blockers and if everything goes well, they are addressed in v0.2 (see [TODO](#todo-list)).

+Please don't yet report bugs in error messages, as I am aware of them.